Structural Bodywork

 Structural Bodywork improves poor posture, energises you, and releases muscular tension and pain.

-Structural Bodywork uses guided client movement and manual therapy methods to improve natural posture and ease of movement for people.
-This can lead to pain relief, increased ability for overall movement, and elevated wellbeing.
+Structural Bodywork uses guided client movement and myofascial techniques to improve natural posture and ease of movement.
+This often refines sensitivity leading an increased movement ability pain relief,and elevated wellbeing.

 This is achieved by working with the fascia.